-RACHEL HUMPHREY, PROGRAM DIRECTOR
+RACHEL HUMPHREY, SENIOR PROGRAM DIRECTOR

-As Justice Funders' Program Director, Rachel leads the Harmony Initiative, a leadership development program that equips grantmakingprofessionals with the community, skills, and practices to make philanthropy a true force for equity and social justice.
+As Justice Funders' Senior Program Director, Rachel leads the Harmony Initiative, a leadership development program that equips grantmakingprofessionals with the community, skills, and practices to make philanthropy a true force for equity and social justice.
 Through custom coaching and consulting services, she guides and supports philanthropic institutions in reimagining how their organizations can operate as a justice funders.

 Prior to joining Justice Funders, Rachel was an independent coach and consultant supporting social justice and human rights nonprofits and foundations in change management, strategy development, and capacity building.
 She previously served as a Senior Consultant for TCC Group and Director of Philanthropic Partnerships at the Global Fund for Women.
 Before her decade supporting leaders and organizations in their work for social change, Rachel spent a decade mobilizing resources for immigrant families in San Francisco; grassroots organizations in India, Nepal and Tibet; and for children and youth to connect to nature through experiential environmental education.